bhanderidotdev/IndividualHW_4/README.md

 Overview

-A JavaFX-based educational Q&A platform with role-based access for students, staff, and reviewers.
-It supports question submission, answering, reviewing, staff moderation, and messaging.
+A JavaFX-based educational Q&A application that supports role-based access for students, staff, and reviewers.
+Staff users have access to additional tools for moderation, communication, and scheduling.

-**Staff Role User Stories**
+Staff Role User Stories

-View Questions and Answers
+	1. View Questions and Answers

-Staff can monitor all user-submitted content.
+Staff can view all submitted questions and answers to monitor participation.

-Access Reviews and Feedback
+	2. Access Reviews and Feedback

-Staff can see reviews to evaluate answer quality.
+Staff can access reviews and feedback to assess content quality.

-Staff Messaging and Chat
+	3. Staff Messaging and Chat

-Staff can privately message other staff.
+Staff can message each other privately for internal discussion.

-Search for Users or Content
+	4. Search for Users or Content

-Staff can search for questions, answers, or usernames.
+Staff can search through questions, answers, or usernames.

-Schedule Meetings or Office Hours
+	5. Schedule Meetings or Office Hours

-Staff can create events with title, date, time, and agenda.
+Staff can organize meetings by entering title, date, time, and agenda.

-**Testing**
+Testing

-JUnit tests check staff login, flagging users, scheduling meetings, and superliking answers.
+JUnit tests validate staff login, flagging users, scheduling meetings, and more.

-**Author**
+Author

-Divy Mukeshbhai Bhanderi - CSE360 Spring 2025
+Divy Mukeshbhai Bhanderi
+CSE360 - Spring 2025

-**Link to screencast**
+Link to screencast